rudracse2025/IAM-Application/README.md

-I'll fetch and explain the contents of the README file from your IAM Application repository.The README.md file is quite minimal.
-Let me explore the repository structure to give you a comprehensive explanation of the IAM Application.The README.md file in your IAM-Application repository is quite minimal.
-Let me get the content of the main application files to give you a comprehensive explanation:## IAM Application Overview

-Based on the README and codebase, here's a comprehensive explanation of your **IAM (Identity and Access Management) Application**:

 ### 📋 **Project Purpose**
 This is a **User Lifecycle Application** that manages the complete onboarding workflow for new employees in an organization, from request submission through resource provisioning and approval.